 Where to buy cryptocurrency with a bank transfer

-Register for an account with an exchange like Luno.
+Register for an account with a cryptocurrency exchange like WazirX.

-Enter the amount of BTC you want to buy or the amount of IDR you want to spend.
+Enter the amount you want to buy, or the amount of INR you want to spend.

 Buying crypto with your bank account is actually quite easy.
-To show you how to do it, let’s look at an example of how to buy bitcoin (BTC) with Indonesian rupiah.
+To show you how to do it, let’s look at an example of how to buy Bitcoin (BTC) with Indian rupees.

 For security reasons, you shouldn’t store digital coins or tokens on an exchange for an extended period of time.
 Instead, before buying any crypto, you should set up a secure wallet where you can store your private keys.

-Luno is a London-based cryptocurrency exchange with international offices in Singapore and Cape Town that accepts deposits from Indonesian bank accounts.
-To register for a Luno account, you’ll need to provide your email address and create a password.
+WazirX is an Indian digital currency exchange that accepts multiple types of deposit from Indian bank accounts: NEFT, RTGS, IMPS and UPI.
+To register for a WazirX account, you’ll need to provide your email address and create a password.

 Before you can start trading, you’ll also need to verify your identity to meet Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) requirements.
 This means you’ll also need to supply the following:

-A photo of your national identity book, identity card or passport
+A scanned copy or photo of your PAN card

-Remember to also enable two-factor authentication on your account for an extra layer of security.
+Remember to also enable 2-factor authentication on your account for an extra layer of security.

-You can then click the “Buy/Sell” tab from the top navigation on the home screen, find bitcoin in the list of currencies and click on “Buy BTC”.
-Simply enter the amount of BTC you want to buy or the amount of IDR you want to spend in the fields provided.
-Take a moment to review all the details of your transaction before you enter your PIN or two-factor authentication code (if necessary, depending on your device and settings) and confirm.
+You can then click “Exchange” at the top of the screen and visit the BTC/INR market.
+Select the “Buy” tab and enter the amount you want to buy or the amount of INR you want to spend in the fields provided.
+Take a moment to review all the details of your transaction before you click “Buy BTC”.

-Once the transaction has been processed, remember to move your bitcoin off the exchange and into your private wallet.
-To do this on Luno, choose “Send” from the home screen and select “Bitcoin”.
+Once the transaction has been processed, remember to move your Bitcoin off the exchange and into your private wallet.
+To do this on WazirX, Click on “Funds” at the top of your screen and select your WazirX BTC wallet.

 Choosing the right exchange